This blog may contain affiliate links. Read our disclosure policy for more info.

 During your stay, you’ll be treated to dog herding demonstrations as well as enjoy horseback riding in breathtaking locations.
 The best estancias around Patagonia also serve amazing Patagonian food.

 There are many places you can stay in an estancia around Patagonia with some of the best being around Punta Arenas, Puerto Natales, El Calafate, and my favorite El Chalten.
 The estancia I personally recommend is Estancia La Estela.
+They only take bookings from mid-October to late April and close for the winter, so if you’re in town during those months, be sure to book a stay here!

 This beautiful estancia is located halfway between El Calafate and El Chalten and has magnificent views of Cerro Fitz Roy and Glaciares National Park.